srazash/dsazig/Notes.md

     return j
 ```

-In this pseudocode, `low` and `high` represent the indices of the start and end of the current partition, respectively.
+In this pseudocode, `low` and `high` represent the indexes of the start and end of the current partition, respectively.
 The pivot is chosen as the first element in the partition (`arr[low]`).
 The two pointers `i` and `j` are used to partition the array.
 The `i` pointer starts at the second element and moves forward until it finds an element greater than or equal to the pivot.
 The `j` pointer starts at the end of the partition and moves backward until it finds an element less than the pivot.
 When such elements are found, they are swapped.
 This process continues until `i` is greater than `j`, at which point the pivot is placed in its correct position (the `j` index) and the function returns the index of the pivot.

 **Step 3: Recursively sort the partitions**
 After partitioning the array, the next step is to recursively sort the two partitions created by the pivot element.
 This can be done using the following pseudocode: